TheAlgorithms/JavaScript/README.md

 # start-here-guidelines
 Guidelines on how this open source community works.
 Most information is from the amazing https://opensource.guide/how-to-contribute/

+## One rule of this community:
+We don't care if you break things.
+This is a playground and we encourage failing often.
+Use this as a practice ground and enjoy contributing to projects you create with your fellow students.

 ## 5 Step guide to get started:
 **1**.
 Read the "Anatomy of an open source project" below.